A Family Affair – Willy Wagtail and the pendant

 My Godly inheritance and * disclaimer

-Part of my Godly inheritance inspires me to look forward to experiencing their offerings in heaven.
-There is no fear, hatred, prejudice, or offenses there to darken what God created to be good in all cultures, including what we call indigenous culture.
+Part of my Godly inheritance inspires me to look forward to experiencing Aboriginal offerings in heaven.
+There are no fear, hatred, prejudice, or offenses there to darken what God created to be good in all cultures, including what we call indigenous culture.
+God will separate the good from the dark in all cultures and we will see the wonder of culture without superstition, fear, and prejudice.

 * Some have claimed I have no place using Aboriginal influences in my art because it is disrespectful to the sacredness of their culture and yet I consider my art just as sacred because I have as much freedom as my brothers and sisters, to explore all wonders in the world of art and freedom of expression.
 I choose to honor them incorporating their beautiful art disciplines with mine while giving glory to God for our diversity.
 It is my opinion we should be celebrating one another’s storytelling and diversity seeking truthfully to love one another.
 Racial arrogance and one-upmanship help no one – no matter what color of skin!